ThirtySomething/NAS/README.md

 ## svnExport.sh ##

-On my NAS I've got an SVN server running.
+On my NAS I've got a SVN server running.
 To backup my repositories without knowing the number or names of them, I'm using this script.

 ## Setup ##